henryseg/Veering/README.md

     [N(1, -1), N(1, 1)]

 The cone of homology classes carried by the veering triangulation veering_isosigs[257] is spanned by the rays passing through (1,-1) and (1,1).
 Landry, Minsky and Taylor proved that, if nonempty, this cone is equal to a cone on a (not necessarily top-dimensional) face of the Thurston norm ball.
 The chosen basis on H^1 is dual to the basis of H_1 used to compute the taut and veering polynomials.

 ### Webpage

 For references, for information about the census, and for many diagrams, please see:

 https://math.okstate.edu/people/segerman/veering.html

+### Contact

+Please do contact us with any and all suggestions, questions, and/or corrections.

 ### Licence

 This work is in the public domain.
 See the LICENCE for details.